rigellago2013/http-monitor-server/README.md

 <p> Resource Limitations on Hosting: <p>

 <p> Hosting Constraints: The hosting environment may have restrictions on real-time data handling since I use FREE, such as limited WebSocket connections or CPU and memory resources.
 These limitations can hinder the performance of applications that rely heavily on real-time data. </p>
 <p> Data Consumption Challenges: Given that the frontend cannot consume broadcasted data directly from the backend, alternative methods for data retrieval must be considered.
-For instance, frequent polling could be implemented to periodically fetch data from the backend instead of relying on a push mechanism.  </p>
+For instance, frequent polling from front end could be implemented to periodically fetch data from the backend instead of relying on a push mechanism.  </p>

 ### Future improvements